Current validation practice undermines surgical AI development: Methods

-In addition, the core team performed a literature review to identify additional pitfalls.
-Concretely, we explored two databases, namely PubMed and GoogleScholar, as well as a general Google search, and used the following search string: ("surgical data science" OR "surgical artificial intelligence" OR "surgical AI" OR "surgical scene understanding" OR "surgical video analysis") AND ("validation" OR "evaluation" OR "metric") AND ("pitfall" OR "limitation" OR "caveat" OR "drawback" OR "shortcoming" OR "weakness" OR "flaw" OR "disadvantage").
-PubMed returned no relevant results, while Google Scholar yielded 704 hits and a general Google search 94 results (30 non-peer-reviewed).
-Although these searches yielded several appropriate items, no comprehensive or structured overview of validation pitfalls was identified.
+A subsequent systematic search across PubMed, Google Scholar, and a general Google search used the following search string: ("surgical data science" OR "surgical artificial intelligence" OR "surgical AI" OR "surgical scene understanding" OR "surgical video analysis") AND ("validation" OR "evaluation" OR "metric") AND ("pitfall" OR "limitation" OR "caveat" OR "drawback" OR "shortcoming" OR "weakness" OR "flaw" OR "disadvantage").
+PubMed returned no relevant results, while Google Scholar yielded 704 hits and the general search 94 results (30 non-peer-reviewed).
+These searches yielded relevant studies but no comprehensive or structured collection of validation pitfalls.

-Based on the results of the first survey, the workshop and retreat, and the internal literature review, the core team established a preliminary catalog of pitfalls, including their categorization, which served as the starting point for subsequent refinement through the Delphi process.
-To reduce blind spots, we complemented this with leading agentic internet research systems, including the deep research tools from OpenAI (o3-based), Google (Gemini 2.5 Pro-based), and Perplexity Pro, to help identify potentially overlooked pitfalls.
-All additional suggestions from these tools were validated by the expert consortium for relevance and correctness.
+Based on the first survey, workshop, retreat, and literature review, the core team established a preliminary catalog of pitfalls, including their categorization, which served as the starting point for subsequent refinement through the Delphi process.
+To reduce blind spots, we complemented this with agentic internet research systems, including the deep research tools from OpenAI (o3-based), Google (Gemini 2.5 Pro-based), and Perplexity Pro, to help identify overlooked pitfalls.
+Additional suggestions were validated by the consortium for relevance and correctness.

-In total, we conducted four Delphi rounds (participation rates: 64\%, 70\%, 48\%, 53\%).
-Round 1 confirmed the overall project scope, while round 2 refined the pitfall categorization and pitfall list, identified missing pitfalls, and collected supporting references for the evidence of pitfalls.
-Round 3 focused on linking pitfalls to consequences and risks, and round 4 sought final consensus on the pitfall catalog and pitfall categorization (agreement: 98\%), as well as optional feedback on figures, experiments (agreement $\geq$90\%), and open research questions.
+In total, we conducted six Delphi rounds (participation rates: 64\%, 70\%, 48\%, 53\%, 46\%, 60\%).
+Round 1 confirmed the overall project scope, while round 2 refined the pitfall categorization and list, identified missing pitfalls, and collected supporting references.
+Round 3 focused on linking pitfalls to consequences and risks, as well as an initial collection of best practices, and round 4 sought final consensus on the pitfall catalog and pitfall categorization (agreement: 98\%), as well as optional feedback on figures, experiments (agreement $\geq$90\%), and open research questions.
+The core team refined the best practices from round 3, which were finalized in rounds 5 and 6, where only items with agreement above 80\% were kept.
+In the final round, agreement for the list of best practices was above 90\% for each pitfall.